 CONCLUSION

 The present investigation, titled A Comparative Study of Bacterial Quality of Raw Buffalo and Cow Milk at Different Milking Times was conducted to evaluate bacterial counts in raw milk collected at morning (T1), noon (T2), and evening (T3) milking times.The results revealed that raw milk from the morning milking (T1) recorded the lowest Lipolytic Bacterial Count (LBC × 10²/ml), while the maximum LBC × 10² was observed in noon milk (T2), followed by evening milk (T3).Similarly, the Proteolytic Bacterial Count (PBC × 10²/ml)was also found to be lowest in morning milk (T1).
 In contrast, noon milk (T2) recorded the highest PBC × 10², followed by evening milk (T3).The difference in mean values between buffaloes and the combined group can be attributed to differences in metabolic efficiency, thermal regulation, and milk production.
 Research studies (Kumar & Singh, 2018; Smith et al., 2020) suggest that cows generally exhibit higher metabolic efficiency than buffaloes, which could explain the observed variations.
 Additionally, environmental factors such as temperature, humidity, and feeding conditions might have contributed to these differences (Patel et al., 2019).The notable variation in the M2 parameter across both groups may indicate an influence from external factors like diet composition and environmental stress.
 Similar studies (Sharma et al., 2021) suggest that seasonal changes significantly impact physiological measurements in dairy animals.
 Further investigations with a larger sample size and controlled environmental conditions could help validate these findings.The study suggests that the combined group of buffaloes and cows exhibited higher mean values compared to buffaloes alone.
 This finding supports the potential advantages of mixed dairy farming systems in enhancing productivity.
-Future research should explore the influence of diet, climate, and breed variations on these parameters to improve dairy management practicesOverall, bacterial counts were lower in buffalo milk compared to cow milk.
+Future research should explore the influence of diet, climate, and breed variations on these parameters to improve dairy management practices.
+Overall, bacterial counts were lower in buffalo milk compared to cow milk.
 Morning milk consistently exhibited the best microbial quality, with minimal bacterial counts, while noon milk showed the highest counts across all parameters.
 Importantly, coliform bacteria were absent in all samples, underscoring the hygienic conditions maintained during milking.

 REFERENCES